arisi/mqtt-sn-ruby/README.md

 A simple Ruby gem for MQTT-SN, compatible with RSMB, minimal depenencies (=no gems), with command line tools and API

-Still in very early phases, check the test.rb for current usage.
+Still in very early phases, but fully functional.

-But soon, it will be full-fledged CLI and API for MQTT-SN, all in Ruby.
+It will be full-fledged CLI and API for MQTT-SN, all in Ruby.

 You can use it for testing, and for building gateways from packet radio ... or CAN, or whatever.

+You can use our mqtt-sn-server at udp://mqtt.f:1882 for tests!

 Supported Features:
-- QoS 0,1,2
+- QoS -1,0,1,2
 - LWT (Last Will and Testament)
 - Transparent forwarder -- from UDP to UDP
 - ADVERTISE, SEARCHGW and GWINFO autodiscovery

-New Features:
 - Multicast on UDP to emulate radio network broadcast, you can leave gateway unspecified -- it will be discovered!
 - Verbose log now with timestamp and correct ports et al.
 - Keepalive ping
 - Http server at Publish & Forwarder utils.
 Allows JSON-status queries.
 - Supports 2-character short topics, detected automatically
-- Supports QoS -1
-- Predefined Topics (although RSMB does not yet(?) support them), To use predefined, set topic as "=123"
+- Supports Predefined Topics (although RSMB does not yet(?) support them), To use predefined, set topic as "=123"

+New Features:
+- example send.rb and recv.rb
+- free test broker available at mqtt.fi sockets 1882 and 1883 -- feel free to test!

 First install the gem: